Enselic/sequencediagram.io/README.md

 It should work to git clone this repo and then run `npm start` after `npm install`.
 To run the automated tests it should work to run `npm test` while `npm start` is running.
-To see the tests run, set HEADLESS in index.test.js to a falsy value.

 Technology
 ----------

-- Redux + React for the app
+- React (via create-react-app) and Redux for the app
 - selenium-webdriver for automated end-to-end testing.
-  (I'm not a big fan of implementation-dependent testing because they are a pain to maintain.)

 Misc